skyfall1818/Machine-Learning-CSE/README.md

+# Machine-Learning-CSE5693
-# Machine-Learning-CSE
+# Author: Phi Duong
-this is the assignments for CSE5693
+This is the assignments for CSE5693